Google ranking factors are the criteria that Google uses to rank web pages in the search results.

 Images often account for up to 80% of the size of a web page, as you can see in this analysis of one of my web pages:

-Statista reports that in 2017 mobile overtook desktop as the main source of web traffic.
+StatCounter reports that in late 2016 mobile overtook desktop as the main source of internet traffic:

 By October 2015 more than half of all Google searches were on mobile devices.

 Not surprisingly, Google began changing its algorithm to favor mobile.
 In April 2015, Google announced the so-called ‘Mobilegeddon Update’.